Harry Huskey: Early life and career

 Huskey was born in Whittier, in the Smoky Mountains region of North Carolina and grew up in Idaho.
 He received his bachelor's degree in mathematics and physics at the University of Idaho.
 He was the first member of his family to attend college.
 He gained his Master's and then his PhD in 1943 from the Ohio State University on Contributions to the Problem of Geöcze.
 Huskey taught mathematics to U.S. Navy students at the University of Pennsylvania and then worked part-time on the early ENIAC and EDVAC computers in 1945.
 This work represented his first formal introduction to computers, according to his obituary in The New York Times.

 He visited the National Physical Laboratory (NPL) in the United Kingdom for a year and worked on the Pilot ACE computer with Alan Turing and others.
 He was also involved with the EDVAC and SEAC computer projects.

 Huskey designed and managed the construction of the Standards Western Automatic Computer (SWAC) at the National Bureau of Standards in Los Angeles (1949–1953).
 He also designed the G-15 computer for Bendix Aviation Corporation, a 950 lb machine, operable by one person.
 He had one at his home that is now in the Smithsonian Institution in Washington, D.C.

 After five years at the National Bureau of Standards, Huskey joined the faculty of the University of California, Berkeley in 1954 and then University of California, Santa Cruz from 1966.
 He cofounded the computer and information science program at UC Santa Cruz in 1967.
 He became director of its computer center.
 In 1986, UC Santa Cruz named him professor emeritus.
 While at Berkeley, he supervised the research of pioneering programming language designer Niklaus Wirth, who gained his PhD in 1963.
 During 1963-1964 Prof. Huskey participated in establishing the Computer Center at IIT Kanpur and convened a meeting there with many pioneers of computing technology.
 Participants included Forman Acton of Princeton University, Robert Archer of Case Institute of Technology, S. Barton of CDC, Australia, S. Beltran from the Centro de Calculo in Mexico City, John Makepeace Bennett of the University of Sydney, Launor Carter of SDC - author of the subsequent Carter Report on Computer Technology for Schools, David Evans of UC Berkeley, Bruce Gilchrist of IBM-SBC, Clay Perry of UC San Diego, Sigeiti Moriguti of the University of Tokyo, Gio Wiederhold, also of UC Berkeley, Adriaan van Wijngaarden of the Mathematisch Centrum in Amsterdam, Maurice Wilkes of Cambridge University.

-Huskey was latterly Professor Emeritus at the University of California, after his retirement at the age of 70 in 1986.
+Huskey was Professor Emeritus at the University of California after his retirement at the age of 70 in 1986.
 In 1994 he was inducted as a Fellow of the Association for Computing Machinery.
 Dag Spicer, senior curator at the Computer History Museum in Mountain View, California, "described Dr. Huskey as a 'Zelig-like character, present at some of computing's greatest moments.'"